palewire/django-postgres-copy/docs/index.rst

         name = models.CharField(max_length=500)
         value = models.IntegerField()

-But if the CSV was loaded directly into the database, you would receive a data type error when the 'yes' and 'no' strings were inserted into the integer field.
+But if the CSV file was loaded directly into the database, you would receive a data type error when the 'yes' and 'no' strings were inserted into the integer field.

 This library offers two ways you can transform that data during the insert.